 If you’re drinking Champagne outside, you really don’t want to do that in a plastic cup, or even a tumbler for that matter.
 Luckily, there’s a flute for that and Hudson has you covered with the tapered shape so you can be mesmerized watching the bubbles dance to the top.

-Its unbreakable Tritan acrylic Champagne flute set is BPA-free and top rack dishwasher-safe.
-This flute-shaped glass preserves your bubbles until the very last sip.
+This glittery, unbreakable Tritan acrylic Champagne flute set is BPA-free and top rack dishwasher-safe.
+The flute-shaped glass preserves your bubbles until the very last sip.

 Material: Acrylic | Number of glasses: 4 | Capacity: 7 ounces | Dishwasher-Safe: Yes (top rack)